aka the “Other” Old Town

 Since 1972, Bitz-ee Mama’s has been a downtown Glendale staple, serving up traditional Mexican favorites including chimichangas and Hatch green chile.
-Original owners Carmine and Josie Zannelli retired in 1995, but Bitz-ee Mama’s has only changed ownership three times in 46 years.
+Original owners Carmine and Virginia Zannelli retired in 1995, but Bitz-ee Mama’s has only changed ownership three times in 46 years.
 Current owners Lulu Rodriguez and Kristine Ortega took over in 2009 and continue serving authentic Mexican food, with some new additions from their own family recipes.

 7023 N. 58th Ave., Glendale